Liturgical Ministries

 info@stmatthewtn.org

 Altar servers have the important responsibility of assisting the priest and deacon during Mass and other special liturgical events.
-Potential servers must be in the 5th grade or higher and willing to attend training sessions.
+Potential servers must be in the 5th grade or higher and attend training sessions before serving.

 Art & Environment